 “We must understand that this can only happen in a way where Ukraine gets more money if we purchase.”
 “They will be able produce more for their military,” Estonian Defence Minister Hanno Pevkur stated.

 The Washington Post quoted an officer from the 72nd Mechanized Brigade as saying, “They just overpowered” us.
-The officer claimed that Russia’s access was the key factor in the loss.
+The officer claimed that Russia’s access Starlink was the key factor in the loss.

 According to the announcement, the U.K. committed to providing additional long-range weaponry, artillery and robotic systems.
 Meanwhile, French President Emmanuel Macron discussed opening a drone training center in France.

-was to convene, on Oct.
+Biden was to convene, on Oct.
 12 in Germany, a meeting of leaders from the Ukraine Defense Contact Group where President Volodymyr Zelensky was to present his victory strategy.
 He rescheduled his visit to oversee the emergency response for Hurricane Milton.

 Zelensky, in a video message posted on Telegram, said that Russia has also launched over 40 missiles and more than 400 combat drones.